Boris-Scharinger/react-clamp-lines/README.md

 - accessible
 - window resize event `debounced` &mdash; and [why it's important](https://davidwalsh.name/javascript-debounce-function)
   > If your web app uses JavaScript to accomplish taxing tasks, a **debounce** function is essential to ensuring a given task doesn't fire so often that it bricks browser performance.
+.
+Extended to allow the rendering of HTML

 ## Usage